-Water quality products such as turbidity, Chlorophyll content or indicators for toxic Cyanobacteria blooms can now be mapped worldwide with weekly or even daily sampling frequencies under cloudfree conditions.
-In this first version, a merged global set of parameters is provided at 90m resolution.
+EOMAP’s Water Quality Monitoring Services are focused on key parameters of water quality measures such as turbidity, suspended matter, chlorophyll-a or harmful algae blooms.
+In this first version of the portal, a merged global set of these parameters is provided at 90m resolution.
 Time series products are provided at 30m resolution for selected regions of each continent, covering the year 2016.
 Nowadays, this can be continued for every country and, for historical views, even up to 30 years back in time.
 With this technology, various temporal and spatial resolutions with accuracies down to a few meters are supported by utilizing a number of different satellite sensors with physicsbased analysis technologies.

 UNESCO provides direct access to spatial and time series information through its IIWQ portal, a web application accessible from desktop computers as well as mobile devices.
 It includes functionalities to view water quality measures online and export reports for user defined water bodies and parameters.
 Environmental managers, politicians and scientists can ingest the service directly into their geospatial information systems for analysis and assessments.
 Training materials, supporting users to utilize the new information sources, are provided as well within the IIWQ portal.